 Khan recently moved from Chennai to London to start graduate school.
 She says we have the opportunity to create the world that we want to see possible, by pushing for “policies that bring together our movements for Indigenous rights, gender justice, jobs, and welfare.”

 Vic Barrett is one of 21 young people suing the executive branch of the U.S. government for failing to respond to the global climate crisis.
 At a speech in New York last week, Barrett said, “I am Garifuna.
 My people are an Afro-Indigenous community from the island of Saint Vincent in the Caribbean.
 We are being pushed from the lands that my family has inhabited for generations.
 That land will be underwater in a few decades if we continue on the path we are on.”

 Barrett was 11 when Hurricane Sandy battered his upstate New York hometown.
 He says he can’t recall a world before climate change, which he sees is interconnected with police violence, inhumane migrant treatment, and Indigenous land dispossession.
 “We’re here to write a new story, a story in which our country is doing everything in its power to address not only the climate crisis, but the systemic injustices at its roots, a story in which our constitutional right to a safe climate is recognized by the highest courts,” he said.

 Amira Odeh Quiñones, 28, Bayamon, Puerto Rico

 Amira Odeh Quiñones is from Puerto Rico and has been involved in environmental activism ever since she can remember.
 “When I was 6, I used to snorkel in a coral reef here and then it no longer existed when I was 12,” she said.
-She’s currently an organiser at the international climate organisation 350.org.
+She’s currently an organizer at the international climate organization 350.org.